 Mia goes through the results after the session and uses them to assess if she managed to convey the concept of SEO clearly to the team.
 She identifies some areas that a lot of people are uncertain about, and therefore plans a second session to go more into detail on those subjects.

-Add Mentimeter in your teacher toolbox to make your teaching more interactive and fun for both you and your students.
+Make your teaching more interactive and fun for both you and your students

-We love the easy-to-use aspect of Mentimeter, it enables us to give all teachers a tool to be better at formative learning.– Hans Nedreberg, Oslo University
+We love the easy-to-use aspect of Mentimeter, it enables us to give all teachers a tool to be better at formative learning.

-Get inspired by Silvina Tantone, IT teacher from Argentina, who uses Mentimeter:
+Get inspired by Silvina Tantone, IT teacher from Argentina